codeskraps/blog/README.md

 ## 🛠 Technologies Used

-This site is built using [Hugo static site generator](https://gohugo.io) with a [nightfall](https://github.com/LordMathis/hugo-theme-nightfall) theme".
+This site is built using [Hugo static site generator](https://gohugo.io) with [Nightfall](https://github.com/LordMathis/hugo-theme-nightfall) theme.

 ## 🚀 Getting Started